 Whilst you can’t force all of your employees to get along with one another on a personal level, you should be making sure that they’re working together collaboratively on a professional level, and that none of your employees are being isolated from the team.

 If you have issues with getting your employees to work together, booking in some time for team building exercises is a great way to help your employees find common ground outside of the workplace and to bring everyone together.
+If you're working remotely, think about what you can do to keep your employees connected.

 Rigid Workplace Policies

-Having more flexible working options such as the option to work remotely where necessary isn’t only convenient for your employees but it will also show them that you trust them too which really goes a long way in making them feel valued.
+Having more flexible working options such as the option to work remotely where necessary isn’t only convenient for your employees but will also show them that you trust them too which really goes a long way in making them feel valued.

 Voices Not Being Heard